TimSC/osm2pgcopy/README.md

 Run the copytodb.py script using the postgres user on the machine running the database (since we are going to be modifying permissions and doing COPY commands).

-	sudo su progres
+	sudo su postgres

 	python copytodb.py /full/path/to/greece-

+copytodb has an interactive command line menu.
 Select the options presented in order.
 This creates the tables, copies the data and creates the indices.
-This can take a while for large areas, days for a whole planet dump!
+This can take a while for large areas, and over a day for a whole planet dump!

 database dump
 =============